 So often, what gets highlighted about our programs is whatever lands into the school newsletter, calendar of events, or even a newspaper article (for better or for worse).
-By creating an advocacy plan, you can be proactive in what message is being put out there for the world to see, as well as spotlighting special events throughout the year.
+By creating an advocacy plan, you can be proactive in what message you put out there for the world to see.
+In addition to, spotlighting special events throughout the year.

 Social Media is your Friend

 By building in social media as a way to communicate and build relationships with the surrounding community, you can funnel the resources and positive energy for your program through multiple venues.
 A class blog, gallery highlight through Artsonia, Twitter, or Edmodo/Facebook account can each build your brand, act as communication tools, and showcase your class work.
 There’s no need to wait!
 Marketing/advocating is all about building relationships and it’s never been easier than with Social Media.